madhavmk/QA_VoiceBot_Desktop_Application/README.md

  - inflect (2.1)
  - librosa (0.7.0)
  - matplotlib (3.1.1)
+ - unidecode (1.1.1)

 We recommend using a virtual environment to run this to prevent any conflicts with things like numpy.

+You can install any of the Spacy NER models you prefer (We have used 'en_core_web_md') by: (We have to run it with Administaion permissions)
+ - python -m spacy download en_core_web_md

 You will also require the following models